China threatens own trade action if EU opens telecoms case

 "This makes one cast doubt on the sincerity of the EU to resolve conflicts through consultations," Shen said.

-EU officials said on Wednesday they have had an open-door policy to the Chinese authorities for more than a year at China's own request, but that the response had been disappointing so far.

-"As we made clear yesterday, the European Commission counts on our Chinese partners to take up the offer of negotiations in a serious manner to find an amicable solution to resolve this situation," EU trade spokesman John Clancy told Reuters on Thursday.

-Officials also said they now had proof of Chinese subsidies, but both Huawei and ZTE deny benefiting from illegal state support.
+EU officials said on Wednesday they now had proof of Chinese subsidies, but both Huawei and ZTE deny benefiting from illegal state support.
 Huawei also denied it was selling telecoms equipment below cost to secure market share.

 "I think that the EU in the end does not want to make a big fuss about this," a Chinese diplomat told Reuters, saying the 27-member bloc would negotiate rather than carry through with its threat.